apecloud/kubeblocks/docs/user_docs/backup-and-restore/restore/try-restore.md

 3. Connect to the restored cluster for verification.

-    Once the cluster status is Running, run the following command to connect to the cluster for verification:
+    Once the cluster status is `Running`, run the following command to connect to the cluster for verification:

     ```bash
     kbcli cluster connect myrestore